dvdzkwsk/react-redux-starter-kit/README.md

 [![devDependency Status](https://david-dm.org/davezuko/react-redux-starter-kit/dev-status.svg)](https://david-dm.org/davezuko/react-redux-starter-kit#info=devDependencies)
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)

-> ### Want Semicolons?
-> After installing npm dependencies, open `.eslintrc`, change the `semi` rule from `never` to `always`, and then run `npm run lint:fix` -- Easy as that!
-Alternatively, use the same npm script after installing and extending your preferred ESLint configuration; it's easy to customize the project's code style to suit your team's needs.
-See, we can coexist peacefully.

 This starter kit is designed to get you up and running with a bunch of awesome new front-end technologies, all on top of a configurable, feature-rich webpack build system that's already setup to provide hot reloading, CSS modules with Sass support, unit testing, code coverage reports, bundle splitting, and a whole lot more.

 The primary goal of this project is to remain as **unopinionated** as possible.
 Its purpose is not to dictate your project structure or to demonstrate a complete sample application, but to provide a set of tools intended to make front-end development robust, easy, and, most importantly, fun.
 Check out the full feature list below!